Zimtu Capital Announces Agreem - GuruFocus.com

-VANCOUVER, BC / ACCESSWIRE / June 13, 2023 / Zimtu Capital Corp.
-(TSXV:ZC, Financial)(FSE:ZCT1) (the "Company" or "Zimtu") announces it has signed an agreement with ISM Resources Corp. to provide its ZimtuADVANTAGE program (https://www.zimtu.com/zimtu-advantage/).
-Zimtu will receive $150,000 for the duration of the one-year contract.
+VANCOUVER, BC / ACCESSWIRE / June 20, 2023 / Zimtu Capital Corp.
+(TSXv:ZC)(FSE:ZCT1) (the "Company" or "Zimtu") announces it has signed an extension agreement with Commerce Resources Corp.
+(TSX.V:CCE), Eagle Bay Resources Corp.
+(CSE:EBR), and SWMBRD Sports Inc. (CSE:SWIM) to provide its ZimtuADVANTAGE program (https://www.zimtu.com/zimtu-advantage/).
+Zimtu will receive $150,000 from each company for the duration of each one-year contract.

-ZimtuADVANTAGE is a program designed to provide opportunities, guidance, cost savings and assistance to clients covering multiple aspects of being a public company.
-The services of this program include the following: Zoom with Zimtu; Zimtu Connect - all major news/events/important updates sent to email distribution list, Lead Generation campaigns; Blog Posts; Digital Awareness campaigns; Influencer Marketing; Social Media Distribution of company news/important updates through Zimtu accounts including Twitter, Facebook, LinkedIn, YouTube & Instagram; Rockstone Reports & Distribution; Video News Releases - major news releases will be translated to video format, which will be distributed on all social media platforms and to Zimtu Connect subscribers; and Zimtu Question Period.

-Zimtu is also pleased to announce the appointment of Rob Leckie to its Board of Directors.
-Rob has 20 years' experience in finance including roles in investment banking, investment management and corporate management.
-He was previously a Vice President at Dundee Corporation where he was responsible for identifying, developing, and overseeing investment opportunities with a focus on resource investing.
-He was a Managing Director of Dundee Acquisition, the first special purpose acquisition corporation ("SPAC") created in Canada, a Founding board member and investor in Nova Royalty Corp, and a board member of Reunion Gold, Magna Terra Minerals, Cathedra Bitcoin, and Gold Line Resources.
-Mr. Leckie is a co-founder and director of Somerset Energy Partners, Valkyrie Oil Trucking Corp., and South Viking Energy Corp.
+ZimtuADVANTAGE is a marketing service designed for public companies, providing opportunities and guidance to build their networks.
+The service offers a range of offerings such as live video conference presentations, comprehensive social media management, in-house content creation, and influencer marketing.
+Additional features include the use of Rockstone Research to broaden client company awareness, dedicated monthly advertising campaigns for investor lead generation, interactive video conferencing sessions for Q&A, and opportunities for direct investor engagement at trade shows and conferences across North America and Europe.
+All these services are tracked and reported weekly to ensure transparency and effectiveness.

 About Zimtu Capital